FangyeShi/Web_Scraping/README.md

 Note: for this website, it will get redirected to captcha page very soon and so this is *not* working.

 *The python notebook includes data cleaning and data analysis.
 See presentation.pdf for more accessible/readable analysis.*

+*classifier_based_on_word_embedding.py is the script to train a sentiment classifier based on our dataset.
+It uses pre-trained word embedding model provided in tf-hub and it also utilizes high level apis in tensorflow.*